 Because it is almost pure protein, it’s also a perfect bedtime snack that will leave you satisfied and feed your muscles throughout the night.

 This recipe is super simple and quick, but you have to make the cheesecake the day before you want to serve it so it has time to set in the fridge.
 I usually make several at once so I have enough for a few days.
-Because it’s so low calorie, you can eat A LOT of it 😀
+Because it’s so low-carb and low calorie, you can eat A LOT of it 😀

 You can change the flavor by using different types of Jell-O for the topping.
 I like to use strawberry, but almost any flavor works.